Education Loan

 Yes, at public universities in states like North Rhine-Westphalia (Aachen), Berlin, and Saxony (Dresden).
 Students only pay a nominal semester contribution (€300 to €650) that includes a public transit pass.
 However, TUM (Munich) and all public universities in the state of Baden-Württemberg (including KIT) charge tuition fees to non-EU students.

-RWTH Aachen ranks #23 globally for mechanical engineering, slightly leading TUM.
+RWTH Aachen ranks #47 globally for engineering (QS 2026), slightly leading TUM.
 It is widely considered the top choice for traditional automotive, production, and manufacturing engineering due to its massive industrial network.

 Are German engineering programs taught in English?